loighic/loighic.github.io/_pages/macro/pt3b/money_1.md

 Money performs this function, even though it is not a perfect store of value.
 In an economy with inflation, money loses some value each year.
 But it still remains a very efficient store of value, especially over periods of weeks or months.

 Third, money is a **unit of account**.
 As such, it is the ruler by which we measure the value of all goods and services.
 For instance, when you go to a grocery store, it might take you some time to determine which goods you want to purchase and in which quantities.
 But it will take you no time at all to determine and compare the value of the tomatoes, the salmon, the flour, the potatoes, the coffee, and so on.
-This is, obviously, because the value of each is expressed in U.S. dollars.
+This is because the value of each is expressed in U.S. dollars.

-Anything that performs these three functions is money, and many things have been used as money throughout history---gold, silver, cowrie shells, cigarettes, cocoa beans, and many others including, of course, pieces of paper.
+Anything that performs these three functions is money, and many things have been used as money throughout history: gold, silver, cowrie shells, cigarettes, cocoa beans, and many others including, of course, pieces of paper.

 ##### Commodity-backed versus fiat money